schlafwandler/EnCam/README.md

 the phones RAM after the encryption process.
 It *might* be possible to read out the phones RAM and reconstruct the original picture.

+## Known bugs

+* there is a problem with some custom ROMs.
+EnCam starts normally, but no pictures can be taken.
+Cause is unknown by now.

 ## Future development

 * implement zoom